Siteimprove/alfa/.changeset/chubby-insects-prove.md

 It works similarly to `Parser.either`, but with an associated peeker or predicate to each parser.
 If the peeker/predicate matches, the associated parser is used even in case of failure.

-This allows quick escape hatch for long `either` chain when there is a short differeciating prefix, thus avoiding needlessly trying many parsers that are guaranteed to fail because the first prefix was already parsed successfully.
+This allows quick escape hatch for long `either` chains when there is a short differentiating prefix, thus avoiding needlessly trying many parsers that are guaranteed to fail because the first prefix was already parsed successfully.